lorenzogrv/autotest/bash/README.md

 - On the while, bash code meant to be `source`'d, goes here.
 - Use a path resolver (like `iai dir` or so) to research paths to the source files.
 - That way, at future, will be easier to re-arrange this directory and its contents.

+> vie dic  2 14:53:59 CET 2016

+- While it's too early to stablish directory structure, it's not to stablish a minimal name convention to name bash source files inside this directory.
+- The main rule is: given a **sorted** list of the file names, any file can depend upon code from files sorted above, but can not depend on those sorted below.